stickgrinder/php-redmine-csv-timeentries/README.md

 If you're working in a spreadsheet you'll simply put each label delimited by "..." in its own column, in the first line.
 The following lines should contain actual data.
 Odds are good you already know all details but if in doubt, take a look here: http://www.redmine.org/projects/redmine/wiki/Rest_TimeEntries
-Remember that while both @issue_id@ and @activity_id@ are integers, @project_id@ is a string identifing your project.
+Remember that while both `issue_id` and `activity_id` are integers, `project_id` is a string identifing your project.
 You could spot it in the project URL.

     http://my.tracker.url/projects/my-beloved-project
                                        ^
                                        |
                                        ---------- hey, it's me! ~_~ cute uh?!

-Now name your file what the hell you see fit (my suggestion: go for a date identifier, such as 2013-may.csv or 2013-week13.csv etc) and put it in @data@ directory.
+Now name your file what the hell you see fit (my suggestion: go for a date identifier, such as 2013-may.csv or 2013-week13.csv etc) and put it in `data` directory.

 ## Usage